Keep Your Smile Healthy From the Gums Up!

 - Perio Protect at-home gum disease treatment, which delivers medication right to your gums through a custom-fitted tray.

 - Fluoride toothpaste is a tried-and-true method for protecting smiles from bacteria.
-Patients who are concerned about fluoride can talk to Dr. Miller about our other options.
+Patients who are concerned about fluoride can talk to our team about our other options.

 If we catch periodontal disease early enough, we can sometimes put a stop to it with a simple but thorough dental cleaning.
 The best way to catch it is through recognizing symptoms, whether by us during a biannual exam or by you at home.
 Symptoms of gum disease include: